Figma-Linux/figma-linux-font-helper/README.md

 ```
 ## How it works

-Font Helper is a simple http server witch get requests from figma on localhost, reads fonts and gives it to the Figma.
+Font Helper is a simple http server which get requests from figma on localhost, reads fonts and gives it to the Figma.
 When You open a figma project in a browser Figma send local http request in Your system.
 Font Helper replies on this request and returns list of fonts.

 ## How to add directories